 A town without a library and a temple is as bad as an arid land.
 We need them to expand our knowledge and improve our spiritual experience. ''Reading is to the mind what exercise is to the body'' according the English essayist Sir Richard Steel.
 The Thrissur Public Library was opened during the princely State rule in the late 19th century to serve the local community.

 Among the libraries of south India during the colonial period, the Public library at Thrissur, Kerala is one of the oldest ones.
-When Kerala was the princely State, during reign of the British raj, it was started by Diwan Sankunni Menon (A. Sankarayya?) in 1872.
+When Cochin was a princely State, during reign of the British Raj, the concept of library in Thrissur was initiated by Diwan Sankunni Menon (21 April 1820 - 1881; A. Sankarayya) in 1872.
+His dewanship lasted from 1860 to 1879.
 Because of inadequate space, it began functioning at St. Mary's College.
 It was in 1939, the library was shifted to the first floor of the Thrissur Town Hall that had a floor space of 1,200 square feet space enough to meet the initial demand by the public.
-Thrissur Library has the unique honor of being the first one to have been computerized in Kerala as far back as 1996.
-Credit goes to Sri.
-K Karunarakaran, the former chief Minister who granted Rs.
-5 lakhs for this purpose.
-This money came from his MP funds.

 Diwan of Cochin in 1873 arranged for a meeting with a handful of 21 youths and had a wide discussion with them as to how to put the library to maximum so that the public will be benefited by it.
 From utilitarian point of view it was a good move on the part of the Dewan who was very particular about proper use of the library.